CybotAS/CookiebotWP/readme.txt

 ### 4.3 ###
 Release date: September 12th 2023

-Cookiebot CMP version 4.3 is out!
+Cookiebot by Usercentrics version 4.3 is out!
 This release adds the new IAB TCF 2.2 framework support.
 Here is the complete list of this update:

 ####What's new####
 * TCF 2.2 framework support and migration switch.